-The course introduces some natural families of groups, with an emphasis on those that generalize abelian groups, various questions that one can ask about them, and various methods used to answer these questions; these involve among other things questions of finite presentability, linearity, torsion and growth.
+The course studies families of infinite groups with a high degree of commutativity (with an emphasis on nilpotent, polycyclic and solvable groups), various natural questions that one can ask about them, and various methods used to answer these questions.
+These involve, among other things, questions of finite presentability, linearity, torsion and growth.